ELABDELLAOUI-HAJAR/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete : to Delete the file betty 9-firstdirdeletion : to delete the /tmp/my_first_directory directory
-10-back : to go back to the previous directory
+10-back : to go back to the previous directory 11-lists : to list the content of the current dir and the parent and /boot on long format including hidden files